-(1) The Environment Protection Authority may, with the approval of the Minister, make a pesticide control order.
+(1) The Environment Protection Authority may make a pesticide control order.

-Note.
 Section 43 (2) of the Interpretation Act 1987 provides that if an Act confers a power on any person or body to make an order (whether or not the order must be in writing), the power includes power to amend or repeal any order made in the exercise of that power.
-Section 43 (3) of that Act also requires the Authority to obtain the approval of the Minister before amending or repealing an order under this section.

-- (2) A pesticide control order may be made- - (a) for any purpose relating to the protection of public health, property, the environment or trade, or - (b) in order to implement a decision or policy of the National Registration Authority in relation to any pesticide. - (3) A pesticide control order has no effect unless it is published in the Gazette. - (4) A pesticide control order takes effect on and from the date specified in the order (being a date that is not earlier than the date the order is published in the Gazette). - (5) The Environment Protection Authority is to cause a pesticide control order to be published in such manner as the Authority thinks appropriate. - (5A) A pesticide control order may refer to or incorporate, with or without modification, a standard or other document prepared or published by a body specified in the order, as in force at a particular time or from time to time.
+- (2) A pesticide control order may be made- - (a) for any purpose relating to the protection of public health, property, the environment or trade, or - (b) in order to implement a decision or policy of the APVMA in relation to any pesticide. - (3) A pesticide control order has no effect unless it is published in the Gazette. - (4) A pesticide control order takes effect on and from the date specified in the order (being a date that is not earlier than the date the order is published in the Gazette). - (5) The Environment Protection Authority is to cause a pesticide control order to be published in such manner as the Authority thinks appropriate. - (5A) A pesticide control order may refer to or incorporate, with or without modification, a standard or other document prepared or published by a body specified in the order, as in force at a particular time or from time to time. - (5B) (Repealed) - (6) In this section-